Royal Road

-The Royal Road was an ancient highway reorganized and rebuilt by the Persian king Darius the Great (Darius I) of the first (Achaemenid) Persian Empire in the 5th century BC.
-Darius built the road to facilitate rapid communication on the western part of his large empire from Susa to Sardis.
-Mounted couriers of the Angarium were supposed to travel 1677 mi from Susa to Sardis in nine days; the journey took ninety days on foot.
+The Royal Road is an ancient highway reorganized and rebuilt for trade in the 5th century BC Achaemenid Empire.
+The road was built to facilitate rapid communication on the western part of the large empire from Susa to Sardis and was probably perfected under Darius I. Mounted couriers of the Angarium were supposed to travel 1677 mi from Susa to Sardis in nine days; the journey took ninety days on foot.